Physical Education and Athletics (PE)

 Notes: 1 PE unit.
 Half semester.
 Repeatable.
 Seats will open to all class years during the second week of pre-registration; additional reserved seats for first-years will open for first-year preregistration.

-PE-163 -Train for A 5K Run
+PE-163 Train for a 5K Run

 This semester-long physical education class is for runners of all levels -- from beginners excited to improve to individuals who are ready to step up their training.
 Each class includes a running workout and running workshop.
 Students will be introduced to different types of workouts (such as intervals, fartleks, and tempos) and will learn how to adjust these workouts to meet their individual fitness needs.
 Workshop topics will include form and technique, stretching and foam rolling, strength training, injury prevention, nutrition, and many others.
 At the end of the course, students have the opportunity to participate in two local 5K races, one at Mount Holyoke and one at UMass.